-Join Michael Sullivan for an in-depth discussion in this video Understanding the Model-View-Controller (MVC) pattern, part of Up and Running with ASP.NET.
+Join Michael Sullivan for an in-depth discussion in this video Understanding the Model-View-Controller (MVC) pattern, part of Learning ASP.NET.

 …In this video, we'll explore some of the…ideas behind the architectural pattern, known as MVC.…MVC stands for model view controller and it offers a…way to separate an application into those three main components.…Which are related to data, UI and request processing respectively.…The pattern has been in existence since the 1970s, but there's been…an explosion of interest in MVC in recent years because of the…popularity of frameworks like Ruby on Rails, Django, and a lot of…PHP frameworks that make use of it in some form or another.…